Transmission of coherent information at the onset of interactions: Abstract

 \section{Abstract}

-We investigate what parameters determine the speed with which a quantum channel arises at the onset of the interaction between two systems, $A$ and $B$.
-To this end, we calculate the leading order transfer of pre-existing coherent information, that system $A$ may possess with an ancilla $\tilde{A}$, from system $A$ to a system $B$.
-We show that the rate of transmission always vanishes to first order and that it can be finite or even divergent to second order.
-These divergences can be regulated by embedding the conventional notion of coherent information into what we call the family of $n$-coherent informations, defined using $n$-R\'enyi entropies.
-We find that the speed of the transfer of $n$-coherent information at the onset of the interaction is governed by a quantity, which may be called the $n$-exposure, which captures the extent to which the initial coherent information of $A$ with $\tilde{A}$ is accessible to or `seen by' the interaction Hamiltonian between $A$ and $B$.
+In this work, we investigate the parameters governing the rate at which a quantum channel arises at the onset of an interaction between two systems, $A$ and $B$.
+In particular, when system $A$ is pre-entangled with an ancilla, $\tilde{A}$, we quantify the early-time transmission of pre-existing entanglement by calculating the leading order change in coherent information of the complementary channel ($A\rightarrow B'$).
+We show that, when $A$ and $B$ are initially unentangled and $B$ is pure, there is no change in coherent information to first order, while the leading (second) order change is divergent.
+However, this divergence may be regulated by embedding the conventional notion of coherent information into what we call the family of $n$-coherent informations, defined using $n$-R\'enyi entropies.
+We find that the rate of change of the $n$-coherent information at the onset of the interaction is governed by a quantity, which we call the $n$-exposure, which captures the extent to which the initial coherent information of $A$ with $\tilde{A}$ is exposed to or `seen by' the interaction Hamiltonian between $A$ and $B$.
 We give examples in qubit systems and in the light-matter interaction.